stucco/auto-labeled-corpus/README.md

 # Generating Tagged Corpus

-The `tagging` directory contains scripts to generate and tag the initial corpus, using various heuristics.
+The `src/python/tagging` directory contains scripts to generate and tag the initial corpus, using various heuristics.

 #### Input
 The *_preprocess.py files will fetch the source data and perform any needed pre-processing to generate the un-labeled corpus (in json format.)